HackPack/HackUnit/README.md

 *Because you like Hack specific features!*

-With HackUnit, you can easily run your tests using cooperative async using the built in `async` keyword.
+With HackUnit, you can easily run your tests using cooperative async with the built in `async` keyword.

+With HackUnit, you can easily iterate through your test data in an async way using the `yield` keyword.

 With HackUnit, you indicate test methods using [annotations.](http://docs.hhvm.com/manual/en/hack.attributes.php)